-Access of the internal ROM area and the external memory area of the program memory space is automatically switched by internal device operation depending on the status of the EA pin and program addresses.
+Access of the internal ROM area and the external memory area of the program memory space is automatically switched by internal device operation depending on the status of the EA pin.

-When a high level is input to the $\overline{EA}$ pin, in the case of the MSM66577L/MSM66577/ MSM66Q577L/MSM66Q577/MSM66579L/MSM66Q579L, the internal ROM area is accessed if the program address is between 0000H and 1FFFFH, and the external ROM area is accessed if the address is between 20000H to FFFFFH.
-When the external ROM area is to be accessed, the secondary functions of the external memory control pins (port 0, 1, 2, 3 and 4) must be set.
+When a high level is input to the EA pin, the internal ROM area is accessed if the program address is between 0000H and 0FFFFH, and the external ROM area is accessed if the address is between 10000H and 0FFFFFH.
+When the external ROM area is accessed, the secondary functions of the external memory control pins (ports 0, 1, 2, 3 and 4) must be set.

-The area from 0000H to 1FFFDH can be fetched by the internal program.
-Be careful that the final address of instruction code does not exceed 1FFFDH.
-The final address of the table data is 1FFFFH.
+The area from 0000H to 0FFFDH can be fetched by the internal program.
+Therefore, be careful that the final address of instruction code does not exceed 0FFFDH.
+The final address of the table data is 0FFFFH.

-When a low level is input to the $\overline{EA}$ pin, the external program memory area is accessed for all program addresses.
+When a low level is input to the \overline{EA} pin, the external program memory area is accessed for all program addresses (0000H to 0FFFFH).

-If the external memory area of the program memory space is accessed in a separate bus type, Port 0 (data input), Port 4 (addresses A0 to A7 outputs), Port 1 (addresses A8 to A15 outputs) and Port 2 (addresses A16 to A19 outputs) operate as bus ports, and the P3\1/ PSEN pin becomes active.
+If the external memory area of the program memory space is accessed, Port 0 (data input), Port 4 (addresses A0 to A7 outputs), Port 1 (addresses A8 to A15 outputs) and Port 2 (addresses A16 to A19 outputs) operate as bus ports, and the P3_1/PSEN pin becomes active.